theeagle2407/rivo/README.md

 Rivo is a two-way payment experience connecting Bolivia with African bank and mobile-money rails.
 A sender pays in BOB, NGN, GHS, KES or ZAR; Pollar provides the embedded Stellar wallet; USDC settles between wallets on Stellar; and the recipient completes the journey through a familiar local payout rail.

-Built for the **Pollar Hackathon: Build on Pollar** flagship Africa–Latin America corridor challenge.

 ## Why Rivo

 Africa and Latin America have strong local payment systems but few direct connections between them.
 A cross-border transfer commonly means several intermediaries, unclear pricing and a user experience designed around financial infrastructure rather than people.